seanh/oatcake/README.md

 Oatcake
 =======

-A drop-in stylesheet that makes pages attractive and readable.
+A drop-in CSS stylesheet that makes pages attractive and readable.
 Looks good without drawing attention to the design.
-Works great on mobile.
+Works great on both mobile and desktop.
+See <http://www.seanh.cc/oatcake/> for a demo and how to use it.

 Hacking
 -------